How to Survive Driving in Ireland (and Actually Enjoy It!)

 Today, Cobh is a popular stop for cruise ships.
 Visitors can learn more about its role in Titanic history with an hour-long themed walking tour or a stop at the Titanic Experience museum.

 Our hotel choice for the night is the Commodore Hotel.
-Right across the street from the harbor, the Commodore has a perfect location.
-Plus a rooftop garden with panoramic views over both the town and the waterfront.
-Our room is comfortable and the pub in the lobby has tasty food and live music.
+Right across the street from the harbor, the Commodore sits in a perfect location.
+Plus it has a rooftop garden with panoramic views over both the town and the waterfront.

 A little backstory: I originally added Cobh to our itinerary after finding a stunning Instagram photo of colorful houses fronting an enormous cathedral by the sea.
 I’d never even heard of Cobh.
 But when I stumbled across that picture, I knew I had to see it for myself.

-With the car parked for the night and our bags dropped, Dave heads straight for the bar.
+With the car parked for the night and our bags dropped Dave heads straight for the bar.
 He is in dire need of a “medicinal” Guinness after another day of white-knuckle driving.

 I, however, am on a mission.